masd01/Lattepanda-Weather-Station/README.md

 GND-GND.

 1. very simple connection of oled ssd1306 to onboard arduino.
-2. upload oledClockWeather.ino to onboard arduino.
+2. be sure to have installed all necessary libraries as they are mentioned(included-imported) in the first lines of both .ino and .py files.
-3. run oledClockWeather.py
+3. upload oledClockWeather.ino to onboard arduino.

-be sure to have installed all necessary libraries as they are mentioned-imported in the first lines on both files.
+4. run oledClockWeather.py

 https://github.com/user-attachments/assets/5638d09a-2a23-45cf-af00-7ed45d74be42